The second group should hopefully complete their filming on Tuesday.

-We will continue to have open studio over the next three days to complete the Conflict through Dialogue project, so plan for about three or four hours of editing.
+We will continue to have open studio over the remainder of the week and at least a day (or maybe two if needed) next week to complete the Conflict through Dialogue project, so plan for about three or four hours of editing.
 If you need to finish or reshoot scenes, please do so as soon as possible and with the knowledge that it will take away from your post-production time.

 If you finish this project early, you may use your time to catch up on any other overdue work.
-We will do a final review for the export and submission process at the start of the block on Thursday and will be completing our first formal self assessments that day.
-We will hopefully be screening the “Shoot the Shots” films next week!
+We will be screening the “Shoot the Shots” films next week!

 Problem: The sound is only playing in one of my headphones!